muarshad01/Quran_Topics/future_of_pakistan.md

 * Our mistake: We broke Allah Order; Munkir-Khuda versus Mushrik-Khuda
 * We broker the Super-Power
 * Success has many fathers whereas failure has none
-* __Just wait for one and half year...Pakistan will go up like a Rocket...InShaa Allah!__
+* __Just wait for one-and-half-year...Pakistan will go up like a Rocket...InShaa Allah!__
 * __People will come here from Europe to find Jobs in Pakistan.__
 * We'll be issuing work permit.